 “We would spend up to 12 hours every day exchanging ideas, seeking inspiration, researching, creating and stretching our boundaries.
 I carry these experiences with me until this very day.”

 “We are still preparing the internationalization of the studio for the kickoff of some projects next year.
 We want to collaborate with other cultures, other artisans and explore other ways of working.
 Brazil is a country to which I’ve always felt very connected, especially when it comes to its visual culture and handicrafts.
 Also, my father is a Carioca [a native of Rio de Janeiro].
-Our goal is to continue our creative work without limitation or restrictions, since…
+Our goal is to continue our creative work without limitations or restrictions, since…the future lies in expressing experiences and emotions.”